 In today’s world, people use multiple platforms and devices.
 Sixty-one percent of internet users start shopping on one device and then continue on a different one, according to Google.
 To make the most out of your marketing campaign, you want to reach them cohesively across all these platforms and devices.
 Focusing on just one platform can mean a competitor swoops in when they move to another one.

 To reach prospects across multiple devices and platforms, you can use a cross-device marketing strategy.
-Lotame’s cross-device solution analyzes the signals flowing between devices and determines the relationships between them.
+Lotame’s cross-device solutions analyze signals flowing between devices, determining the relationships between them.
 Once you know the same person owns two devices or accounts, you can deliver sequential messaging across them.
 Sequential messaging involves presenting a series of ads in a specific order that tells a story to engage the viewer.
 Cross-device marketing also enables you to reach customers when and where they’re ready to convert, no matter what device they’re using.

 Keyword selection is a critical part of creating a campaign that will be effective, rather than result in advertising waste.
 Successful search engine marketing (SEM) campaigns, including pay-per-click (PPC) advertising, strategically use keywords to target the right audiences so those ads lead to conversions.